diegohdb/QA-APITesting-Python/README.md

 ## How to run?

 - Run the whole suite:

 Issue the below commands in project root directory
 ```
 python3 tests/suite.py
 ```

 - Run specific test cases:

 Issue the below commands in project root directory
 ```
 py.test tests/test_user.py -vv
 ```

+__Note__: The API contains some inconsistencies with the message returned, so they are commented in the tests.
+And also, the function to delete the user data is not working as should.

 ## Author